-As from 1 March 2002 directors of private companies and members of close corporations will be deemed to have received a monthly remuneration, subject to PAYE, calculated in accordance with the following formula:
+Directors of private companies and members of close corporations are deemed to have received a monthly remuneration, subject to PAYE, calculated in accordance with the following formula:

-$$Y = T$$ N
+$$Y = \frac{T}{N}$$

 Where

 - Y = deemed monthly remuneration - T = the balance of remuneration paid or accrued in the last year of assessment after the deduction of contributions to pension funds, retirement annuity funds, qualifying medical aid contributions and income protection plans by the employee, qualifying donations made by the employer on behalf of the employee, lump sum awards from the employer and withdrawals from retirement funds and share incentive benefits. - N = number of completed months which the director/member was employed by the company/close corporation during the last year of assessment.